TimCannady/TimCannady.github.io/README.md

 #MVP

-A static landing page for a website for an about-me.
+A static landing page for an 'about-me' website.

 #Design